sebhoof/sebhoof.github.io/_posts/2023-05-31-preprint-solar_tomography.md

 title: New preprint on the arXiv 🎉
 date: 2023-05-31
 description: Axions as solar thermometers
-tags: preprint, results
+tags: preprint, result
-categories: publications
+categories: publication
 ---

 One of the main ways to document research results is in the form of articles in research journals.